linozen/exocortex/content/refs/python-for-everybody.md

 print("Maximum:", max(num_list), "\nMinimum:", min(num_list))
 ```

-### Dictionaries {#dictionaries}
+### Dictionaries

 A dictionary is similar to a list, but less restrictive.
-While in lists,
+While in lists, the
-the indeces have to be integers, they can be of (almost) any type in
+indeces have to be integers, they can be of (almost) any type in dictionaries.
-dictionaries.
-Fundamentally, a dictionary maps _keys_ (our indeces) to
+Fundamentally, a dictionary maps _keys_ (our indeces) to _values_.
+This
-_values_.
-This association is called a _key-value pair_.
+association is called a _key-value pair_.

 ```python
 >>> eng2sp = dict()